 - A current HLTAID005 Provide first aid in remote situations certificate.

-- A current HLTFA302C Provide first aid in remote situations certificate.
+- A current HLTAID013 Provide First Aid in remote or isolated site certificate.

 - A current New Zealand Maritime School Certificate of proficiency in medical first aid in accordance with provisions of regulation VI/1 paragraph 1 (section A VI/4-1) of STCW ’78.